nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/api-angular/executors/ng-packagr-lite.md

 When `updateBuildableProjectDepsInPackageJson` is `true`, this adds dependencies to either `peerDependencies` or `dependencies`.

+### project

+Type: `string`

+The file path for the ng-packagr configuration file, relative to the current workspace.

 ### tsConfig

 Type: `string`

-The full path for the TypeScript configuration file, relative to the workspace root.
+The full path for the TypeScript configuration file, relative to the current workspace.

 ### updateBuildableProjectDepsInPackageJson